manikeerthana/Amazon/README.md

 AMAZON CLONE
-This is a web development project of an amzon clone using HTML,CSS,JAVASCRIPT,REACT.
+This is a web development project of an amzon clone with a different logo using HTML,CSS,JAVASCRIPT,REACT.